atk4/core/docs/debug.rst

 Debug
 -----

-The design goal of Debug is to be able and display contextual debug information only when it's manually enabled.
+The design goal of Debug is to be able to display contextual debug information only when it's manually enabled.
 For instance, if you are having problem with user authentication, you should enable ``$auth->debug()``.
 On other hand - if you wish to see persistence-related debug info, then ``$db->debug()`` will